Location - Simons Seat, Valley of Desolation, and Bolton Abbey

 Route Map GPX (For OS Maps) Download:

 She's Going Solo may receive commissions for links included in articles to Amazon and other affiliate partners.
-Recommendations are not given out lightly and all products recommended have been tried and tested.
+Recommendations are not given lightly, and all recommended products have been tried and tested.

 My first solo hike in The Yorkshire Dales came after a long year of being stuck inside the house or, if we were lucky, being allowed out in our local area, all because of COVID.
 However, once we were allowed to travel further, I decided to get out on my own, so I went for a long walk'.
-I knew Wharfedale well as I've camped there since being a kid, so I decided that would be an excellent place to start.
+I knew Wharfedale well, and I've camped there since I was a kid, so I decided that would be an excellent place to start.
 So I plotted a route on an OS maps app (see above), packed my bag (full of sweets), and set off.
 I parked at Barden Bridge as I knew there was a layby there.

 The walk starts along the river Wharfe towards Howgill; it was a gorgeous day with the sun making a regular appearance.
 You then steeply ascend the bank of Barden Fell through a forested area on a sound 4x4 track.
 I could tell that exercise had not been on my agenda recently; I felt like my heart would jump out of my chest.
 Still, I was determined to get to the top.
 There were gorgeous little waterfalls along the way and lots of wildlife.
 Once you leave the forest area, you hit the fell and moorland, and a good path leads you to the rocky outcrop of Simons Seat, which sits 485m above sea level, where the views are breathtaking!